-AWCHLOCK Contactless Toilet Indicator Sensor
+AWCHLOCK Contactless Toilet Door Sensor

 - Architrave internal touch sensor for disabled toilet system/toilet locking system